 The fire also affected the railway, in various ways.

 - Our pallet van (code name "Palvan") caught fire, and was partly burnt out, along with many of the tools for work on the track that were stored in it.

 - Our ballast wagon (code name "Dogfish") suffered major damage to its paintwork.

-- The side of our Engine House building was badly scorched, and will need repairs.
+- The side of our Engine House building was scorched, and seemed likely to need repairs.

-- The front of our platform shelter was also scorched, and will need some repair.
+- The front of our platform shelter was also scorched, and needed some repair.

 - Some external wiring was damaged, and in particular the PA system which served our platform was destroyed.